Organics in Alberta – a short history

 In March of 2010, the Going Organic Network of Alberta formally changed their name to Organic Alberta in order to keep stride with the achievements and state of the industry – an industry that had matured and become much larger and more resilient.
 In 2011 Becky Lipton became the Executive Director – upgraded from interim Executive Director, a position she held since 2009.

 Since then Organic Alberta has continued to lead the industry and grow the organic sector through its extensive work in communications, promotions, business development work, and education.
-In 2013 the organization continued to grow and with the addition of David Hobson as the Prairie Coordinator for the Bauta Canadian Initiative on Canadian Seed Security.
+In 2013 the organization continued to grow and with the addition of David Hobson as the Prairie Coordinator for the Bauta Canadian Initiative on Canadian Seed Security, and Marianne Stewart as the Alberta Organic Food Marketing and organic livestock value chain coordinator.

 Organic Federation of Canada: 2006 – present